MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-panels.md

 # Microsoft Teams panels

-Microsoft Teams panels are the compact touch screen devices that are mounted right outside of your meeting spaces to streamline space management.
-Teams panels provides you the ability to view location and meeting details at a glance, and reserve an available meeting space on the fly.
-With rich, large text and color-coded indicators, you can see the meeting space’s current availability even from afar.

-Teams panels are dedicated Teams devices that are pre-integrated with Microsoft Outlook 365 and Teams calendar and display meeting details scheduled through these calendar applications.
+Microsoft Teams panels are the compact touch screen devices that are mounted right outside of your meeting spaces, typically next to room entrances.
+Teams panels provide you the ability to view location and meeting details at a glance, and reserve an available meeting space on the fly.
+With rich, large text and color-coded indicators, you can see the meeting space’s availability even from a distance.
+Teams panels and dedicated Teams devices and display details of meetings schedules via Teams or Outlook 365 applications.

-This article provides an overview of Teams panels and can help you plan, deliver, and manage Teams panels in your organization.
+This article provides an overview of Teams panels and can help you plan, deliver, and manage Teams panels devices in your organization.

 <!--To learn more, check out [Get started with Teams displays](https://support.microsoft.com/office/get-started-with-teams-displays-ff299825-7f13-4528-96c2-1d3437e6d4e6).-->